facebook/infer/CONTRIBUTING.md

   use infer), while running `make` commands from within subdirectories generally assumes that dependencies are already up-to-date.

-  For instance, running `make direct_java_biabduction_test` will rebuild infer if necessary before running the test, but running `make -C infer/tests/codetoanalyze/java/biabduction/ test` will just execute the test.
+  For instance, running `make direct_java_pulse_test` will rebuild infer if necessary before running the test, but running `make -C infer/tests/codetoanalyze/java/pulse/ test` will just execute the test.